|

 Q: How many hours of operation can I expect to get before replacing the lamp?

-A: The long-life lamp can shine for an incredible 3000 hours (Eco Mode).
+A: The long-life lamp can shine for an incredible 6000 hours (Eco Mode), or 4500 hours in Standard Mode.

 Actual lamp life will vary based on operating modes and ambient environment.
 Conditions that affect lamp life include temperature, altitude and rapidly switching the projector on and off.